ChoiceCoin/Quantum/README.md

 # Motivation
 Quantum computing provides a solution for solving SHA-256 by means other than brute force, which will provide a cost-efficiency improvement in mining.

+# Quantum Computing
+A quantum computer is a physical system harnessing quantum effects to perform computation.
+Quantum computers differ from classical computers because of the way in which they process information.
+Classical computers process information with bits, a binary representation.
+However, quantum computers process information with qubits, which represent information in a complex vector space.

 # Resources
 [Quantum Patents](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3554925)